 Canadian Olympic Medal Count

-Aaron Brown is a two-time Olympic bronze medallist in the 4x100m relay.
-In his second Olympic Games at Rio 2016, he ran the second leg for the team that set a national record time of 37.64 seconds to earn a spot on the podium.
-At Tokyo 2020, he was the leadoff runner in the first round and the final to earn a second straight Olympic medal in the relay.
+Aaron Brown is a two-time Olympic medallist in the 4x100m relay.
+In his second Olympic Games at Rio 2016, he ran the second leg for the team that set a national record time of 37.64 seconds to earn the bronze medal.
+At Tokyo 2020, he was the leadoff runner in the first round and the final to earn silver for a second straight Olympic medal in the event.
 It was also in Tokyo that he advanced to his first individual Olympic final, winning his first round and semifinal heats in the 200m, before finishing sixth overall.
 In his Olympic debut at London 2012, he had come within one spot of qualifying for the 200m final, finishing ninth by 0.05 seconds.

 Brown’s 2017 season was marked by bad luck, which included a disqualification for a false start in the 100m heats at the Canadian Championships and a disqualification for a lane violation in the 200m heats at the World Athletics Championships.
 He was part of a sixth-place finish with the 4x100m relay at the world championships, where they competed without De Grasse who had to withdraw with a hamstring injury.